iTitus/dds/README.md

 - this requires the `java.desktop` module

 ## ddsfx

+> [!IMPORTANT]
+> This module is no longer required as of JavaFX 24, one can use `ddsiio` instead!
+> JavaFX will plug into `ImageIO` and use those providers automatically.

 - adds dds support for JavaFX `Image`
 - one needs to call `io.github.ititus.ddsfx.DdsFx.setup()` once to register the format